In case you were in a cave for the last five years I have a news flash for you: Michael Jackson is still dead.

 girl soprano voice), Bob Dylan, Steve Perry and Hall and Oates.
 My sister did a spot on Bruce Springsteen and Cyndi Lauper.
 My other sister, wellll…she was a backup singer.

 We didn’t really have a “couple song” so my wife and I danced to “You Are Not Alone” for our first dance together at our wedding reception.
-The other Michael Jackson tie-in at our wedding came when I heard several people say they “thought this wouldn’t last” – similar to what MJ said before he went gangsta on Lisa Marie with the most awkward kiss ever at the MTV Awards.
-They split in ’96 so who’s laughing now?
+The other Michael Jackson tie-in at my wedding came when I heard several people say they “thought this wouldn’t last” – similar to what MJ said before he presented Lisa Marie with the most awkward kiss ever at the MTV Awards.
+They split in 1996 … so who’s laughing now?

-One of his best videos was Scream with sister, Janet.
+One of his best videos was “Scream” with his sister, Janet Jackson.
 It still holds the record for most expensive video ever at $7 million, which is ironic considering it’s in black and white and they play an animated game of PONG together.
 I’m still not sure where the budget went to produce the video unless they actually went to space to film it.

-But Scream is not my favorite MJ video.
-That honor belongs to one he made with his brothers back in 1980, when they had gone well past their cute, cuddly Jackson 5 era and it seemed like it was only a matter of time before Michael blew up on his own.
+But Scream is not my favorite Michael Jackson video.
+That honor belongs to “Can You Feel It” – the one he made with his brothers back in 1980, when they had gone well past their cute, cuddly Jackson 5 era and it seemed like it was only a matter of time before Michael blew up on his own.